Avoid Rancour in Award of Contracts, Buhari Warns Agencies’ Governing Boards

 Oghenevwede Ohwovoriole in Abuja

-President Muhammadu Buhari has advised members of the governing boards of agencies and parastatals under the Ministry of Communications and Digital Economy to eschew public rancour and acrimony over the award of contracts, warning that his government will not tolerate such acts.
+President Muhammadu Buhari has advised members of the governing boards of agencies and parastatals under the Ministry of Communications and Digital Economy to eschew public rancour and acrimony over award of contracts, warning that his government would not tolerate such acts.

 He urged them to carry out their responsibilities based on the establishment Acts.

-Pantami said his ministry had carried out its mandate in accordance with the directive of President Buhari, and urged the boards’ members to be prepared to do the same to enable the administration fulfil its promises to the citizens.
+Patntami said his ministry carried out its mandate in accordance with the directive of Buhari and urged the boards members to be prepared to do the same to enable the administration fulfil its promises to the citizens.

 “We have successfully implemented the National Digital Economy Policy and Strategy, the National Broadband Plan, the National Policy on National Identity Numbers and Registration, and the National Policy for SIM/NIN on Internally Displaced Persons.

-“The ministry has contributed 17.9 per cent to Nigeria’s Gross Domestic Product (GDP), enrolled 87 million Nigerians on the National Identity Numbers database from 42 million two years ago,” the minister said.
+“The Ministry has contributed 17.9 per cent to Nigeria’s Gross Domestic Product (GDP), enrolled 87 million Nigerians on the National Identity Numbers database from 42 million two years ago,” he said